Guatemala–Spain relations: Bilateral relations

 Guatemala and Spain have signed numerous bilateral agreements and treaties, such as an Extradition Treaty (1895); Agreement on the Protection of Industries and Trade (1925); Agreement on Dual-Nationality (1961); Cultural Agreement (1964); Agreement on the elimination of Tourist Visas (1968); Air Transportation Agreement (1971); Agreement on Technical Cooperation (1977); Agreement on Educational, Cultural and Sports Cooperation (1989) and an Agreement on the Protection of Investments (1999).

 Cultural cooperation

 Guatemala hosts a Spanish Cultural Center in Guatemala City and a Spanish Cooperation Training Center in Antigua Guatemala.
+Likewise, both countries have carried out cultural exchanges with exhibitions on Guatemalan and Spanish culture in their respective museums and galleries, promoting tourism between both societies.
+Twinning agreements have also been processed between several of their respective cities.

 Transportation

-There are direct flights between Guatemala and Spain with the following airlines: Iberia and Wamos Air.
+There are direct flights between Guatemala and Spain with Iberia airlines.

 Trade

 In 2018, trade between Guatemala and Spain totaled €369 million Euros.
 Guatemala's main exports to Spain include: tuna, shrimp, zinc, sugar, rum and coffee.
 Spain's main exports to Guatemala include: machinery, medicine, food products, electrical equipment and steel.
 Spain is Guatemala's fifth largest foreign investor (after the United States, Canada, Mexico and Colombia).
 In 2018, Spanish investments in Guatemala totaled US$31 million.
 Spanish multinational companies such as Mapfre, Telefónica and Zara operate in Guatemala.